sushmaanandakoju/hn-time-capsule-gemini-pro/README.md

 ![hero](hnhero.png)

 A Hacker News time capsule project that pulls the HN frontpage from exactly 10 years ago, analyzes articles and discussions using an LLM to evaluate prescience with the benefit of hindsight, and generates an HTML report.
+Also see [my short blog post about this repo](https://karpathy.bearblog.dev/auto-grade-hn/) for more context.

 ## What it does